How to Pick Healthy Cereal

-Are you ready to navigate the maze of cereals in the supermarket and make an intelligent decision about the best box for your buck?
-Take a stroll down cereal lane in any supermarket and you’ll be overwhelmed by the overdose of fruity and colorful boxes.
+Take a stroll down the cereal lane in any supermarket and you’ll be overwhelmed by the overdose of fruity and colorful boxes.
 The variety, the catchy names, and the fabulous box designs are a tribute to the creativity of American advertising firms.
-But to choose the most nutritious cereal for your family, you’ll need to look past the glitz.
-Here are some guidelines to help you select a nutritious cereal:
+But when choosing and preparing healthy cereal for your family, you’ll need to look past the glitz.

-- Read cereal labels.
-To help you decide whether a particular product merits a place in your pantry or is better left on the shelf, consider these six criteria for a healthy cereal:
+To help you decide whether a particular product is a healthy cereal that merits a place in your pantry, or is better left on the shelf, consider these six criteria for a healthy cereal:

 - The grains should be whole (e.g. “whole wheat” or “wheat bran,” not just “wheat”).

-- The total carbohydrate-to-sugar ratio should be no less than four to one.* This means if the “Total Carbohydrate” line says 24 grams, the “sugars” should have a value of 6 grams or less.
+- The total carbohydrate-to-sugar ratio should be no less than 4:1.
+This means if the “Total Carbohydrate” line says 24 grams, the “sugars” should have a value of 6 grams or less.
 That tells you that most of the carbs come from the grain and fibers, not from the added sugars.
 On the other hand, a cereal with 28 grams of total carbohydrate and 15 grams of sugars would fall into the “junk cereal” category.
-Super nutritious cereals have a carb-to- sugar ratio of six or seven to one (e.g., 23 grams to 3 grams).
+Super nutritious cereals have a carb-to-sugar ratio of six or seven to one (e.g., 23 grams to 3 grams).
 Also look for the “five and five” rule: Less than 5 grams of sugar and at least 5 grams of fiber.
+Another way to evaluate the amount of sugar in a cereal is to look at the number of grams of sugar per one ounce serving.
+As a general guide, more than seven grams of sugar (1.5 teaspoons) per 1 oz. serving is too much.
+Some cereals, especially those in our junk category, have 3-4 teaspoons of sugar added per 1 oz. serving.
+Even your kids might say “too sweet!”

 - Zinc content should be 25 to 40 percent of the recommended daily allowance.